Achilles Exercise

 Thankfully, research shows greater improvements can be made when exercise is combined with manual therapy performed by your physical therapist.
 One recent study showed the addition of soft tissue massage resulted in 100% of patients achieving a successful outcome at 12 weeks compared to 50% who performed only exercise.

-During each therapy session, 15 minutes of soft tissue mobilization is applied to the lower leg, ankle, and foot musculature.
+During each therapy session, 15 minutes of soft tissue mobilization is applied to your lower leg, ankle, and foot musculature.
 The purpose is to improve mobility and further stimulate tendon healing and remodeling.

 See Your Physical Therapist & Overcome Your Painful Achilles Tendon